mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Hyperledger/readme.md

 The different actors in a blockchain network include `peers`, `orderers`, `client applications`, `administrators` and more.
 Each of these actors has a `digital identity` encapsulated in an `X.509 digital certificate`.
 These identities matter because they determine the exact `permissions` over `resources` and `access` to `information` that actors have in a blockchain network.
 For an identity to be `verifiable`, it must come from a `trusted authority`.
 A membership service provider (MSP) is that trusted authority in Fabric.

+`Certificate Authorities` issue identities by generating a public and private key which forms a key-pair that can be used to prove identity.
+This identity needs a way to be recognized by the network, which is where the `MSP` comes in.
+For example, a peer uses its private key to digitally sign, or endorse, a transaction.
+The `MSP` is used to check that the peer is allowed to endorse the transaction.
+The public key from the peer’s certificate is then used to verify that the signature attached to the transaction is valid.
+Thus, the `MSP` is the mechanism that allows that identity to be trusted and recognized by the rest of the network.

+But the power of an `MSP` goes beyond simply listing who is a network participant or member of a channel.
+It is the `MSP` that `turns` an `identity` into a `role` by identifying specific `privileges` an actor has on a node or channel.
+Note that when a user is registered with a `Fabric CA`, a role of `admin`, `peer`, `client`, `orderer`, or `member` must be associated with the user.
+For example, identities registered with the **peer** role should, naturally, be given to a **peer**.
+Similarly, identities registered with the **admin** role should be given to `organization admins`.

 A `Certificate Revocation List (CRL)` is easy to understand — it’s just a list of references to certificates that a CA knows to be revoked for one reason or another.
 When a third party wants to verify another party’s identity, it first checks the issuing CA’s CRL to make sure that the certificate has not been revoked